medialab/xan/docs/cmd/join.md

 Note that this command is able to consume streams such as stdin (in which case the file name must be "-" to indicate which file will be read from stdin) and gzipped files out of the box.

-Finally, if what you want is to perform a semi join or anti join, check out the `xan search --patterns` command instead.

 # Memory considerations